adityassarode/adityassarode.codes/README.md

 It should be used as guidance, similar to books or study materials.
 Users are expected to practice, explore, and learn on their own.

-- You **must not** copy, submit, or present the generated code as your own work for marks or academic credit.
+- You **must not** copy, submit, or present the generated code as your own work for marks, academic credit or use in examinations is strictly prohibited.
+- If you are caught cheating in an exam using this, I am not responsible.
+This is provided only for learning, not for copying in exams.
 - By continuing to use this tool, you confirm that you have read and understood the rules above.
 - You accept full responsibility for how you use this tool and its output.